luseleafpaper/unix26-hw2/README.md

 if noprocess, just print
-if attribute, store entire attribute into a row in my array if process, then do exactly what the previous code did if delim, store delim
+if attribute, store entire attribute into a row in my array if process, then do exactly what the previous code did if delim, parse and store delim

 When splitting strings, split columns on any number of consecutive spaces, but split single-char delimited text on each delimiter.

-Something that I realized was that if the delim tag appears after the text table, only subsequent text tables will use that delimiter.
-I can change that behavior by reading in the entire document before splitting lines.

-Also, I did not have enough time to implement protection for overflow.
-If I were to do so, I would break any text-copying activity as soon as the number of characters exceeded my max.
+I wrote an extra method (not used) that would look for the delimiter within multiple OS style quotes.
+I'm not sure why I did other than I noticed that the assignment quotes were always different from my computer's, and had the assignment been to parse value=';' instead of value=;, I would need to handle those quotes.
+If I had to use this in production, I might provide a list of valid quotes from various OS's.
+Right now, it just expect some type of quote after the equal sign.

+I also did my best to implement some buffer overflow methods, for when cell data and row count is greater than the space allocated.

 # Commands to test scripts on the command line

+cc -fno-stack-protector tt2ht1.c -o tt2ht1 -Wall
-/sbin/route | ./tt2ht1
+who | ./tt2ht1
-ls -l | ./tt2ht1
+ps | ./tt2ht1
-./tt2ht1 < /etc/fstab
+arp | ./tt2ht1
-(cd /home/l/i/lib113/lectures/lect04/5_Code/cgi; ./trainsched 1205) | ./tt2ht1
+lsmod | ./tt2ht1

-echo "Content-type: text/html"
-echo ""
-( cat part4b.top ; cat ~lib113/hw/tt2ht/who.output ) | ./tt2ht2
-echo "</table></body></html>"

-echo "Content-type: text/html"
-echo ""
-echo "<html><body><table>"
-( echo "<delim value=;/>" ; grep "TR=1205;" sched ) | ./tt2ht3
-echo "</table>"
+perl part3b.cgi

+cc -fno-stack-protector tt2ht2.c -o tt2ht2 -Wall
+perl part4b.cgi

+cc -fno-stack-protector tt2ht3.c -o tt2ht3 -Wall
+perl part5b.cgi